 - 3. Approve in advance the engagement of the independent auditor for all audit services and non-audit services (other than the de minimis exceptions permitted by the Exchange Act) and approve the fees and other terms of any such engagement.
 The term "non-audit services" means any professional services provided to the Company by the independent auditor, other than those provided to the Company in connection with an audit or a review of the financial statements of the Company.
 The Committee may establish pre-approval policies and procedures for particular services of which it is informed, and may delegate pre-approval authority for non-audit services to the Chairman, subject to such limitations and conditions as the Committee may require.
 All actions taken by the Chairman pursuant to a grant of pre-approval authority shall be reported to the full Committee at its next meeting.
 Approval of non-audit services shall be disclosed to investors in periodic reports required by Section 13(a) of the Exchange Act. - 4.
-Obtain and review annually a formal written statement from the independent auditor delineating all relationships between the auditor and the Company, actively engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor, and take, or recommend that the full Board take appropriate action to oversee the independence of the auditor.
+Obtain and review annually a formal written statement from the independent auditor delineating all relationships between the auditor and the Company, actively engage in a dialogue with the independent auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor, and take, or recommend that the full Board take, appropriate action to oversee the independence of the auditor.
 The Committee shall also approve the level of compensation of the auditor and determine, annually, whether such level of services and compensation affects the auditor's independence. - 5.
 Evaluate annually the qualifications, performance and independence of the auditor and the lead (or coordinating) audit partner (or other audit partner having primary responsibility for the audit).
-On an annual basis, obtain a report from the independent auditors describing (i) the independent auditor's internal quality-control procedures, and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by such firm, and any steps taken to deal with any such issues.
+On an annual basis, obtain and review a report from the independent auditors describing (i) the independent auditor's internal quality-control procedures, and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by such firm, and any steps taken to deal with any such issues.
 The Committee shall present its conclusions with respect to the independent auditor to the full Board. - 6.
 Take any actions necessary to ensure the rotation, not less frequently than every five years, of the audit partner. - 7.
-Confirm that the Company has complied with the Exchange Act in the hiring of any employees or former employees of the independent auditor, after consultation with management. - 8.
+Establish policies for the hiring of employees or former employees of the independent auditors. - 8.
 Review with the independent auditor: - a.
-Any significant difficulties encountered by the independent auditor during the course of the audit, any restrictions on the scope of work or access to required information and any significant disagreement among management and the independent auditor in connection with the preparation of the financial statements. - b.
+Any problems or difficulties encountered by the independent auditor during the course of the audit and management's response, including any restrictions on the scope of the independent auditor's activities or access to requested information and any significant disagreements with management. - b.
 Any material accounting adjustments noted or proposed by the independent auditor.